MaidScientistIzutsumiMarin/tumblrbot/README.md

 - An [interactive console][Main] for all steps of generating posts for the blog:
    1. Asks for [OpenAI] and [Tumblr] tokens.
       - Stores API tokens using [keyring].
-      - Prevents API tokens from printing to the console.
    1. Retrieves [Tumblr] [OAuth] tokens.
    1. [Downloads posts][Download] from the [configured][config] [Tumblr] blogs.
       - Skips redownloading already downloaded posts.